brunodpoliveira/Fallout1DemoAI/README.md

 - GNUGRAF for providing critical feedback and support

 ## TODO
-- Add voice input for player interactions, allowing speech-to-text functionality.
 - Refine the Dialog Window input by including a virtual keyboard, and allowing the user to utilize the virtualcontroller to send the messages and close the dialog
 - Implement NPCs thinking out loud their next steps to make interactions more engaging.
 - Expose the director, summary, and next steps (exposed only in easy difficulty mode) texts to the end-user.
-- Prepare version 1 of the GNUGRAF presentation.
+- Refine the director to only give information to the correct NPC.
+For ex, If the player had a secret meeting with someone, and they were both sworn to secrecy, the director will not send the information to the other NPCs.
+  If the meeting is in public, the information will be broadcast to everyone.
+If the character plans an ambush, only the conspirators will know about it
 - Upload a demo a website such as itch.io
+- Add voice input for player interactions, allowing speech-to-text functionality.
 - Move API keys to gradle.properties to enhance security.
 - Develop a main, options, and pause menu for game navigation.
 - Create an inventory system for the player.